toplenboren/simple-git-hooks/README.md

 ## Usage:

-1. Install the simple-pre-commit as dev dependency `npm install simple-pre-commit --dev`
+1. Install the simple-pre-commit as dev dependency `npm install simple-pre-commit --save-dev`

 2. Add the `simple-pre-commit` to your `package.json`.
 Feed it with any command you would like to run as a pre-commit hook.